djryancarson/DeepMap/README.md

 You have have some issues using the command npx react-native run-ios

-if you get errors when building
+If you get errors when building
- 1. `Make sure to have Cocoapods installed`
+ 1. Make sure to have Cocoapods installed
- 2. `Navigate to the IOS Folder in your Terminal`
+ 2. Navigate to the IOS Folder in your Terminal
- 3. `Use the command pod install'
+ 3. Use the command `pod install`
- 4. `Try building the app again`
+ 4. Try building the app again